mridarora/CS1XA3/README.md

 # CS 1XA3 Project03 - aroram15

 ## Usage
-1.Install conda with the environment.yml file provided in Project03 foler, where manage.py is present.
+1. Install the conda environment using environment.yml provided to you in Project03 folder, where manage.py is located.
-2.Login with testuser and password
+2. Login using testuser and password.

 ## Custom Javascript Code